unioslo/tsd-api-client/README.md

 # stored as directory-with-large-dataset.tar.gz in the import area
 ```

-# uploading a very large file with resume capability
+Uploading a very large file with resume capability:
 ```bash
 tacl --data alargefile --resumable
 # if it fails along the way
 tacl --data alargefile --resumable --rid <resumeid>
 ```
-# synchronise a directory
+Synchronise a directory:
 ```bash
 tacl --data mydir --sync
 # some changes happen to the directory...